Cyclic sieving phenomena for trees and tree-rooted maps: Tree-rooted planar maps and their cyclic sieving

 \subsubsection{Cubic maps with a Hamiltonian cycle}

-There exists a simple bijection between tree-rooted maps having $n$ edges and \emm cubic, maps (all vertices have degree~$3$) equipped with a Hamiltonian cycle containing the root edge (a Hamiltonian cycle visits exactly once each vertex).
-This bijection is illustrated in Figure~\ref{fig:hamilton} and works as follows: starting from a tree-rooted map $(\m,\tau)$, say with $i+1$ vertices and $j+1$ faces, and drawn with a circle surrounding $\tau$ as we did in Figure~\ref{fig:tree-rooted} (right), one forms a non-crossing matching dual to the $i$ edges of $\tau$, using the classical construction of Figure~\ref{fig:NCM-tree}.
+There exists a simple bijection between tree-rooted maps and \emm cubic, maps (maps in which all vertices have degree~$3$) equipped with a \emm Hamiltonian cycle, containing the root edge.
+(By definition, a Hamiltonian cycle visits exactly once each vertex.)
+This bijection is illustrated in Figure~\ref{fig:hamilton} and works as follows: starting from a tree-rooted map $(\m,\tau)$, say with $i+1$ vertices and $j+1$ faces, and drawn with a circle surrounding $\tau$ as we did in Figure~\ref{fig:tree-rooted} (right), one forms a non-crossing matching dual to the $i$ edges of~$\tau$, using the classical construction of Figure~\ref{fig:NCM-tree}.
 This matching is shown in dashed red lines in Figure~\ref{fig:hamilton}.
-Note that its edges must intersect only one edge of $\m$ (and this edge is in $\tau$).
+Note that its edges must intersect only one edge of~$\m$ (and this edge is in $\tau$).
 Now one has $2i+2j=2n$ points on the surrounding circle.
-The cubic map then consists of these $2n$ vertices, together with the edges of the surrounding circle (which forms the distinguished Hamiltonian cycle), plus the $i$ edges of the matching, and finally the $j$ edges that lie outside the circle.
-The root edge of the cubic map is chosen to be the unique edge of the cycle that faces the root corner of $\m$, oriented in counterclockwise direction.
+The cubic map then consists of these~$2n$~vertices, together with the edges of the surrounding circle (which forms the distinguished Hamiltonian cycle), plus the $i$ edges of the matching, and finally the $j$ edges that lie outside the circle.
+The root edge of the cubic map is chosen to be the unique edge of the cycle that faces the root corner of~$\m$, oriented in counterclockwise direction.

-Note that a tree-rooted map with $i+1$ vertices, $j+1$ faces, $n$ edges, $n_k$ nodes of degree $k$ is sent on a cubic map (with a distinguished Hamiltonian cycle) having $2n$ vertices, $i$ edges inside the cycle, $j$ edges outside the cycle, and $n_k$ \emm inner, faces (those lying inside the distinguished cycle) that contain $n_k$ edges of the cycle.
+Note that a tree-rooted map with $i+1$ vertices, $j+1$ faces, $n$ edges, $n_k$ nodes of degree~$k$ is sent to a cubic map (with a distinguished Hamiltonian cycle) having~$2n$~vertices, $i$~edges inside the cycle, $j$~edges outside the cycle, and $n_k$~\emm inner, faces (those lying inside the distinguished cycle) that contain $k$~edges of the cycle.

-It is not hard to see that the rotation $R$ on tree-rooted maps just moves the root-edge of the cubic map one step in counterclockwise direction around the cycle.
-Our three CS theorems then translate naturally in terms of cubic maps with a distinguished Hamiltonian cycle.
+It is not hard to see that the rotation~$R$ on tree-rooted maps just moves the root-edge of the cubic map one step in counterclockwise direction around the cycle.
+Our three cyclic sieving theorems then translate naturally into cyclic sieving phenomena for cubic maps with a distinguished Hamiltonian cycle.